common-gull/cocobolo/frontend-tests/README.md

 ## Debugging

-### View Mock Responses

-When running in development mode, mock responses are logged to the console.

 ### Screenshots and Videos

 Failed tests automatically capture:
 - Screenshots at the point of failure
 - Video recordings of the entire test
-- Network traces for debugging

 ### Interactive Debugging